gdbroman/broman.blog/_posts/2020/2020-07-19-life-a-juggling-act.md

 Indeed, we can increase those fuel units through lifestyle design.
 But no matter how much meditating or fasted exercise one does - we ain't getting mo' time.

-_Everybody_ gets 24 hours - **so what’s your strategy gonna be like?**
+Everybody gets 24 hours - what’s your strategy?

-Balance - or focus?

 Because you only get to have one spike.
-Each hour you spend on activity A, could be an hour spent on B.

-There's _always_ an opportunity cost.
+Each hour you spend on activity A, could be an hour spent on B. There's _always_ an opportunity cost.

-Ideally you choose your habits synergistically.
-So that they empower each other.

-But other times you’ll have to let something go.
+Ideally you spend time synergistically.
+So that actions empower each other.
+Other times you’ll have to let something go.

 It may be a hobby very dear to your heart, but which you recognize is eating up valuable time, so you have to let it go.